-A follow-up to the hugely impressive Super Mario World 2: Yoshi’s Island on SNES, Yoshi’s Story released in 1998 and delivered a pared-back experience – one that many critics at the time found disappointing.
+Yoshi’s Story is the follow up to the critically acclaimed SNES game Super Mario World 2: Yoshi’s Island.
+Released in 1998, it delivered a pared-back experience – one that many critics at the time found disappointing.

-Presented in the style of a pop-up storybook, Yoshi’s Story follows a gaggle of the cute dinosaurs on their quest to reclaim the Super Happy Tree – a magical source of Yoshi wellbeing – from the evil clutches of Baby Bowser.
+Presented in the style of a pop-up storybook, Yoshi’s Story follows a gaggle of the cute dinosaurs on their quest to reclaim the Super Happy Tree.
+They must rescue this magical source of Yoshi wellbeing from the evil clutches of Baby Bowser.

-It’s clear from the get-go that Yoshi’s Story is very much aimed at children in terms of both its premise and presentation.
+It’s clear from the premise and presentation that Yoshi’s Story is aimed at children.
 Each of the game’s stages is crafted using a range of everyday materials, such as cardboard and stitched-together fabrics.